uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

 SUSE Manager is the systems management tool and must offer to the end-user the possibility to deploy and manage other SUSE products like CaaS Platform.

-We will be focusing on the following scenarios:
+We will be focusing first on the following general scenarios:

-1. Deploy a CaaS Platform cluster using SUSE Manager
+1. Deploy a cluster using SUSE Manager
-2. Manage a CaaS Platform cluster using SUSE Manager
+2. Manage a cluster using SUSE Manager

-Every following section will contain a general specific scenario (e.g. integrating with a generic cluster interface) and a subsequent CaaS Platform-specific section follows.
+The two subsequent CaaS Platform-specific sections will follow.

 # Detailed design
 [design]: #detailed-design